Museum Education at Sully Historic Site

 After receiving your Teacher Information Packet, check the confirmation sheet to verify that all the information is correct.
 Notify Sully at 703-437-1794 if there are any changes in group sizes or cancellations.

 Admission is collected when you arrive at Sully's Log Schoolhouse Gift Shop.
-Teachers free. $6/student, $1/student discount for Fairfax County Schools ($5/student).
+Teachers are free. $7/student, $1/student discount for Fairfax County Schools ($6/student).
 Payment methods accepted: cash, check, MasterCard or Visa.
 Checks should be made payable to F.C.P.A - Sully.

 PRIOR TO YOUR VISIT